Yandex Cloud

 • Delete the resources you created

-With Data Transfer, you can upload data from a Managed Service for YDB database to a Managed Service for ClickHouse® cluster.
+Data Transfer enables you to transfer data from a Managed Service for YDB database to a Managed Service for ClickHouse® cluster.

 1. Prepare the test data.